There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 The Stanley Park Seawall is divided into two clearly marked paths – one for walkers and runners (closest to the water), and one for bicyclists and roller-bladers.

-To avoid accidents, stay in the bike path.
+To avoid accidents, stay in the bicycle lane.

 Stanley Park bike route